AlexCazan/PythonDavaX/README.md

 Logging & Monitoring
-    Application logs are printed to stdout (captured by Kubernetes/GKE logging stack) Add Prometheus or Cloud Monitoring instrumentation as needed
+    Application logs are printed to stdout (captured by Kubernetes/GKE logging stack)

 Website Access
     The application can be accessed and tested on the specific url: http://34.123.128.240/ui/